 It’s not a coincidence that the term distracted once referred not just to a loss or dilution of attention but also to confusion, mental imbalance, and even madness.
 It’s all too easy to spend much of your life in such an unfocused, mixed-up condition, rushing toward the chimera of a better time and place to tune in and, well, be alive.
 It’s the fashion to blame the Internet and computers, cell phones and cable TV for this diffused, fragmented state of mind, but our seductive machines are not at fault.
 The real problem is that we don’t appreciate our own ability to use attention to select and create truly satisfying experience.
 Instead of exercising this potential, we too often take the lazy way out, settle for less, and squander our mental money and precious time on whatever captures our awareness willy-nilly, no matter how disappointing the consequences.

 Really?
 Our gadgets aren’t to blame for our tendency to waste time?
-The accelerated, indiscriminate, superficial consciousness of the average laptopper or iPaddist is the product not of time-wasting technologies but of his own worst impulses?
+The accelerated, indiscriminate, superficial consciousnes of the average laptopper or iPaddist is the product not of time-wasting technologies but of his own worst impulses?
 His capacity for idleness, his antipathy toward seriousness, concertedness, commitment, effort, personal responsibility?
 Isn’t this a rather moral position to take?
 Doesn’t it sound preachy to say so?
 But Carl Jung was no churchman, and he once said, “Hurry is not of the devil; it is the devil.”
 And if we’re all mentally hurrying about, where does the deeper restlessness come from?
-Maybe restlessness is all we are.
+Maybe restlessnes is all we are.
 But if so, why indulge in Luddite daydreams of happier times, when people were supposedly calmer and more focused?
-If Gallagher’s right, our ancestors were only less scatterbrained than us because they had fewer toys.
-Seventeenth-century Puritans, spending hours in church every Sunday, and hours more in private prayer or frowning through the latest Cotton Mather bestseller (Magnalia Christi Americana; or, The Ecclesiastical History of New England in seven volumes, anyone?), did so only because they couldn’t spend whole weekends scrolling joylessly through eBay, MySpace, YouPorn, CraigsList, reddit, Instagram and LinkedIn.
+If Gallagher’s right, our ancestors were only less scatterbrained than us because they lacked the means to become as distracted as we are.
+In other words, seventeenth-century Puritans, spending hours in church every Sunday, and hours more in private prayer or frowning through the latest Cotton Mather bestseller (Magnalia Christi Americana; or, The Ecclesiastical History of New England in seven volumes, anyone?), did so only because they couldn’t spend whole weekends scrolling joylessly through eBay, MySpace, Instagram, YouPorn, CraigsList, reddit, Yahoo and LinkedIn.
 A depressing thesis.
 Do we want to be distracted; is it delicious relief from our own company?
 Bellow certainly thought so: